 Begin by cutting the unpeeled grapefruit in half.
 Using a knife, loosen each section by first cutting around the inside peel and then along the membrane all the way to the pith.
 Each segment should be loosened so the pulpy flesh can be removed easily.

-STEP TWO: Brulee the Grapefruit
+STEP 2: Brulee the Grapefruit

 Sprinkle sugar generously over the top of each half.
 If you want to make sure the grapefruit is anchored in place, you can cut off a small part of the outer peel (on the bottom) so that it sits on a flat surface.
-Use the butane torch to caramelize the topping until it is hardened.

 To make bruleed grapefruit without a butane torch, simply place grapefruit halves on a rimmed baking sheet in the top rack of your oven and broil them for approximately 5-10 minutes.
 Be sure to watch the fruit carefully so it doesn't burn.
 You may need to rotate the grapefruit while cooking.